INST-IT: Boosting Instance Understanding via Explicit Visual Prompt Instruction Tuning: More Details about

 \subsection{Data Collection and Processing}

 \fakeparagraph{Collection.} We select five instance segmentation datasets and two multi-object tracking datasets as sources of video data.
-To prevent data leakage, we only used the training splits of these datasets.
-Additionally, we use the SA-1B~\cite{sam} dataset as a source of image data, and only utilize the first five data splits provided by officially.
-In total, we collect 21,418 videos and 51,101 images. \cref{tab:supp_data_src} provides detailed statistics on the sources of our data.
+To prevent data leakage, we only used the training splits of these datasets, leaving their test and validation splits untouched.
+Additionally, we use the SA-1B~\cite{sam} dataset as a source of image data and only utilize the first ten officially provided data splits.
+For each split, we only use the first 50\% of its images.
+In total, we collect 21,418 videos and 51,101 images. \cref{tab:supp_data_src} provides detailed statistics on our data sources.

 \fakeparagraph{Processing.} When constructing SoM~\cite{som} visual prompts, we need to obtain the mask annotations for each instance to determine the location of the numeric IDs.
 For the video instance segmentation datasets~\cite{brust, uvo, ovis, lvvis, ytvis}, the instance masks are already provided and can be used directly.
-For multi-object tracking datasets~\cite{bensmot, vidor}, we use their bounding box annotations as prompts and generate instance masks through the SAM~\cite{sam}.
+For multi-object tracking datasets~\cite{bensmot, vidor}, we prompt SAM~\cite{sam} with their bounding box annotations to generate instance masks.
 For images in the SA-1B dataset~\cite{sam}, we employ Semantic-SAM~\cite{li2023semantic} to segment the instances and obtain their masks.